What is an IVR System?

 - InContact - InContact’s solution features IVR, Automatic Call Distributor (ACD), and workforce optimization tools.
 Customers pay only for the services they need.

-There are many benefits of an IVR, as well as a few downsides.
-By choosing the right service for your company, you can improve productivity and reduce operating costs without sacrificing great customer service.
+When used smartly and sparingly, the benefits of IVR technology far outweigh the downsides.
+By choosing the right IVR-enabled call center software for your company, you can improve productivity and reduce operating costs without sacrificing great customer service.